EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 Then the function checks if the user is logged in by checking if the 'user_id' cookie exists.
 If the cookie does not exists then the user is redirected to the log in page.
 If the cookie exists, the user ID is retrieved from the cookie and a connection to the databaseis established using the class database_worker.
 I made sure to get the user ID from the user that liked the post because the first time that I coded this function, it was not working for multiples user, since one user could remove the like from anoter use, and with the user id I can check if that user has already liked that post.

 Next, the function retrieves the post with the specified 'post_id' from the database by executing a SQL query using the 'database_worker' object.
-After this I added a feature to make sure that one user can only like a post one time, first it checks if the user has already liked the post by executing another SQL query to search for a 'like' record in the 'likes' table that matches the current user ID and post ID.
+After this I added a feature to make sure that one user can only like a post one time, first it checks if the user retrived has already liked the post by executing another SQL query to search for a 'like' record in the 'likes' table that matches the current user ID and post ID.
 If a like record exists, the function deletes it, effectively removing the like.
 If a like record does not exist, the function adds a new 'like' record to the 'likes' table, indicating that the user has liked the post.

 After adding or removing the like, the function updates the 'likes' count for the post in the 'posts' table by executing another SQL query.
 It retrieves the current count of likes for the specified post and updates the 'likes' column in the 'posts' table accordingly.
 Finally, the function closes the database connection and redirects the user to the home page with the likes count updated.

-To make the like button look like a heart, I asked chat gpt[^11] with the following prompt: "make the css code for a heart format button", and I got this code from it, which made the button to like a post be user-friendly and visually appealing:
+To make the like button look like a heart, I asked chat gpt[^11] with the following prompt: "make the css code for a heart format button", and I got this code from it, which made the button be user-friendly and visually appealing:
 ```.css
 .like-button {
   border: none;